sap-tutorials/abap-core-development/tutorials/abap-custom-ui-trust-cf/abap-custom-ui-trust-cf.md

 ### Enter SAP Cloud Identity Services administration console

-Open the SAP Cloud Identity Services Administration Console with its URL which follows the pattern:
+Open the SAP Cloud Identity Services administration console with its URL which follows the pattern:

 `https://<YOUR_TENANTS_ID>.accounts.ondemand.com/admin`

 The Tenant ID is an automatically generated ID by the system.
-The first administrator created for the tenant receives an activation e-mail with a URL in it.
+The first administrator created for the tenant receives an activation e-mail with an URL in it.
 This URL contains the tenant ID.

-SAP Cloud Identity Services Administration Console entry screen looks (depending on authorizations) like that
+SAP Cloud Identity Services administration console entry screen looks (depending on authorizations) like that

 ![Enter SAP Cloud Identity Services administration console](IAS_entryScreen.png)